lengfc09/lengfc09.github.io/_posts/2020-07-20-Mathematics_and_statistics_for_FRM3.md

 ---
 layout: mysingle
 date: 2020-07-20 23:59:16 +0800
-title: Mathematics and Statistics for Financial Risk Management by Michael B. Miller --- Part 3
+title: Mathematics and Statistics for Financial Risk Management---Part 3
 categories: Quantitative_Financial_Risk_Management
 excerpt: "Notes for the book by Michael B. Miller.
 It includes basic concepts in mathemtacs and statistics which are commonly used in the risk mangement process."
 header: